Human nose: Nasal cavity

-There is a nasal valve area that is the narrowest part of the nasal passage.
-An external valve exists in the larger ala part of the vestibule.
-An internal nasal valve typically referred to as the nasal valve, is a slit-like segment between part of the upper lateral cartilage and the septum in the middle third of the cavity.
+The nasal cavity has a nasal valve area that includes an external nasal valve, and an internal nasal valve.
+The external nasal valve is bounded medially by the columella, laterally by the lower lateral nasal cartilage, and posteriorly by the nasal sill.
+The internal nasal valve is bounded laterally by the caudal border of the upper lateral cartilage, medially by the dorsal nasal septum, and inferiorly by the anterior border of the inferior turbinate.
+The internal nasal valve is the narrowest region of the nasal cavity and is the primary site of nasal resistance.
 The valves regulate the airflow and resistance.
 Air breathed in is forced to pass through the narrow internal nasal valve, and then expands as it moves into the nasal cavity.
 The sudden change in the speed and pressure of the airflow creates turbulence that allows optimum contact with the respiratory epithelium for the necessary warming, moisturising, and filtering.
 The turbulence also allows movement of the air to pass over the olfactory epithelium and transfer odour information.
 The angle of the valve between the septum and the sidewall needs to be sufficient for unobstructed airflow, and this is normally between 10 and 15 degrees.

 The borders of each nasal cavity are a roof, floor, medial wall (the septum), and lateral wall.
 The middle part of the roof of the nasal cavity is composed of the horizontal, perforated cribriform plate of the ethmoid bone, through which pass sensory fibres of the olfactory nerve into the cranial cavity.